 Have you tried this frozen treat at any Indian restaurant?
 Besides the mango kulfi – the flavor that I am sharing with you today, there are many lip-smackingly delicious flavors of kulfi like-

 - Kesar Pista kulfi ( Saffron pistachio Kulfi)

 - Lychee kulfi

 - Guava Kulfi, and many more exotic flavors.

-» Full fat milk – use full-fat milk or whole milk to make ice cream.
+Full fat milk — Milk is the base ingredient for the Mango Kulfi recipe.
+Always use full-fat milk or whole milk to make ice cream.
 Whole milk contains appx.
 3.25% of butterfat.
 So the higher the butterfat, the rich and creamy kulfi will turn out to be.

-» Sweetened Condensed milk – sweetens the kulfi and lends a smooth texture without any graininess.
+Condensed milk — We add condensed milk as the sweetener to our lusciously creamy Mango Kulfi!
+The condensed milk also elevates the deliciousness and lends a smooth texture without any graininess.